rabbitmq/rabbitmq-website/site/ha.md

 ## <a id="overview" class="anchor" href="#overview">Overview</a>

 This guide covers mirroring (queue contents replication) of classic queues.
-[Quorum queues](/quorum-queues.html) is an alternative queue type that offers replication.
-We highly recommend the reader to also read the quorum queues guide.
+[Quorum queues](/quorum-queues.html) is an alternative queue type that offers replication and focuses on data safety.
+In many cases quorum queues would be a superior option to classic queue mirroring.
+Readers are encouraged to get familiar with quorum queues as well as the contents of this guide.

 Topics covered in this guide include